railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 managers can apply a refund on the final invoice if the project takes more time to complete than permitted under the contract.

-When the project is finished you can generate the closing invoice using the  *Final Invoice*  button on the analytic account.
+When the project is finished you can generate the closing invoice.
 This automatically calculates the final balance of the bill, taking the amounts already charged into account.
 If the amount already invoiced is greater than the maximum agreed amount, then OpenERP generates a draft credit note.

 This approach offers many advantages compared with the traditional methods of invoicing in phases for fixed-price contracts: